 be assessed by a Workgroup

+CONFIRM GOVERNANCE AT WORKGROUP

 Why Change?

 Issue

 There is no process to ensure that the Supply Point Capacity (Often referred to as “SOQ”) and Supply Point Offtake Rate (often referred to as “SHQ”) allowed in a NExA (which is a contract between the site operator and the Transporter) and that allowed by the UNC (which is contract between the Relevant Shipper and the relevant Transporter) are aligned.
 This can result in discrepancies where the Shipper books more capacity on the System than the customer is allowed to use in accordance with the NExA.
 Conversely, the Supply Point Ratchet process may allow Shippers to ratchet up Supply Point Capacity to greater than that allowed by the NExA.